ducksouplab/ducksoup/config/README.md

 Old

 - `nvh264dec` VS `avdec_h264`, to be investigated: when enabling TWCC in engine.go, `nvh264dec` crashes GStreamer (`failed to decode picture`).
 That's for the time being you use CPU H264 decoding even if GPU acceleration is requested (will be used only for encoding)

+- some improvements on matroskamux (this this [issue](https://gitlab.freedesktop.org/gstreamer/gstreamer/-/merge_requests/1657)) should help dealing with h264 (avc3) capped-changing streams, but in our latest tests if it does not crashes and do write correctly files, those files are a bit broken (missing initial keyframe and no way to navigate in file).
+Indeed "avc3 is not officially supported, only use this format for smart encoding" is seen in https://gitlab.freedesktop.org/gstreamer/gst-plugins-good/-/blob/discontinued-for-monorepo/gst/matroska/matroska-mux.c